wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 ### Tips for working in the lab environment:

-1. You can use the VM Desktop tools to fit to window or resize the window.
+1. You can use the VM Desktop tools to fit to a window or resize the window.

     ![](./images/media/image006.png)